 3. Flexibility.
 Job finders adapt their approach and attitude based on what works.
 They achieve their goal by going “over, under, around or through.”
 If the first approach doesn’t work, they try another.
 They ask for help from experts and from people who have succeeded in finding jobs.
 They understand that they don’t know everything and are willing to learn.

 4. Focus on a Specific Goal.
 Job finders are focused on their goal and are determined to achieve it.
 They are specific about what they want and keep their actions aligned with reaching their goal.
 With that focus, new actions and paths become known to them.
 They are willing to step outside their comfort zone in order to reach the goal.
 Opportunities appear as they view the world in terms of the lens of their goal.

 Do you have these qualities?
 If so, then you know it’s just a matter of time.
-If not, work on developing these qualities and choose to be positive about your job search.
+If not, work on developing these qualities.

 Is it easy to cultivate these qualities?
 Not always.